takuseno/d3rlpy/docs/tips.rst

 d3rlpy provides many options that you can use to improve performance potentially beyond the original paper.
-All the options are powerful, but the best combinations and hyperparameters are always depedning on the tasks.
+All the options are powerful, but the best combinations and hyperparameters are always dependent on the tasks.

 .. code-block:: python